-HOR-216 Integrated Pest Management 3 credits, Winter
+HOR-216 Integrated Pest Management

 Learn the components of, and develop an Integrated Pest Management (IPM) plan for landscape, nursery, greenhouse or agricultural industries.
 The plan will incorporate pest detection, control practices and an evaluation of effectiveness.

 HOR-220 Plant Propagation/Fall